Anne of Austria: Queen of France

-The Val-de-Grâce was commissioned by Anne in 1645, which was undertaken initially by Francois Mansart, who was dismissed in 1646 and succeeded by Jacques Lemercier.
-The Val-de-Grâce became Anne's main place of worship and would later gain dynastic significance during the Fronde when Anne was Queen Regent.
-In 1662, Anne acquired the heart of her ancestor, Anne Elizabeth of France, and placed it in the Chapel of Saint Anne.
-She, herself, was interred in 1666 in the Chapel of Saint Sacrament, alongside the body of Marguerite d'Arbouze.

 Birth of an heir

-Despite a climate of distrust, the queen became pregnant once more, a circumstance that contemporary gossip attributed to a single stormy night that prevented Louis from travelling to Saint-Maur and obliged him to spend the night with the queen.
+Despite a climate of distrust, the queen became pregnant once more, a circumstance attributed to a single stormy night in December 1637 or, as historians deem more likely, to a royal tour that occurred sometime during the previous month.
 Louis XIV was born on 5 September 1638, an event that secured the Bourbon line.
 At this time, Anne was 37.
 The official newspaper Gazette de France called the birth "a marvel when it was least expected".

 The birth of a living son failed to re-establish confidence between the royal couple.
 However, she conceived again fifteen months later.
 At Saint-Germain-en-Laye on 21 September 1640, Anne gave birth to her second son, Philippe I, Duke of Orléans, who later founded the modern House of Orléans.
 Both of her children were placed under the supervision of the royal governess Françoise de Lansac, who was disliked by Anne and loyal to the king and the cardinal.

 Richelieu made Louis XIII a gift of his palatial hôtel, the Palais Cardinal, north of the Louvre, in 1636, but the king never took possession of it.
 Anne left the Louvre Palace to install herself there with her two small sons and remained as regent, hence the name Palais-Royal that the structure still carries.